-In an effort to protect the privacy of its citizens at home and worldwide, any business that collects the contact information of European citizens, regardless of geographical location MUST comply with the GDPR.
+In an effort to protect the privacy of its citizens at home and worldwide, any business that collects the contact information of European citizens, regardless of the geographical location you MUST remain compliant with GDPR.
 (General Data Protection Regulation)

 The Rules of GDPR:

 - Your business address and phone number must be present in the footer of every marketing & transnational emails sent on behalf of your company.

 - A clearly labelled unsubscribe link must be in the footer of every email.

 - You must honour any unsubscribe requests across all your marketing en-devours.

 - Subject lines must not be misleading, and information contained in emails must also not be misleading.